esl/MongooseIM/doc/developers-guide/xep_tool.md

-Xep-tool usage
+XEP-tool usage
 ================================

-Xep-tool is the answer for developers who wonder how to maintain actual set of supported XEPs.
+The XEP-tool is the answer for developers who wonder how to maintain an actual list of supported XEPs.
-It's fast and easy way to automatically produce documentation from raw, beam files.
+It's a fast and easy way to automatically produce documentation from raw, beam files.
-This is quick guide how to enjoy the usage of Xep-tool.
+This is a quick guide on how to enjoy the usage of the XEP-tool.

 ###  Sign your module file first.

-Architecture of MongooseIM determines that quite every XEP or feature implementation stands in it's own file.
-It is not strict law but usually the file is named with `mod_` prefix.
+The Architecture of MongooseIM determines that almost every XEP or feature implementation resides in it's own file.
+It is not strictly enforced but usually the file is named with `mod_` prefix.
 For example `mod_privacy` file implements [XEP-0016](http://xmpp.org/extensions/xep-0016.html).
-In order to let know your Xep-tool about that we add special attribute `xep` in the begining of the `mod_privacy` module:
+In order to let the XEP-tool know about your module we add a special attribute `xep` at the begining of the `mod_privacy` module:

 ```
 -xep([{xep, 16}, {version, "1.6"}]).
 ```

-and from now we know that this module relates to [XEP-0016](http://xmpp.org/extensions/xep-0016.html) with version 1.6.
+and from now on we know that this module implements to [XEP-0016](http://xmpp.org/extensions/xep-0016.html) with version 1.6.
-It gives enough information to generate url link to the XEP homepage.
+It gives the tool enough information to generate url link to the XEP homepage.
-There are also some variations of `xep` attribute like:
+There are also some variations of the `xep` attribute like:

 * to set down the specific URL for the XEP:
 ```
 -xep([{xep, 16}, {version, "1.6"}, {url, "http://xmpp.org/extensions/xep-0016.html"}]).
 ```

-* to add some comment to the XEP:
+* to add a comment to the XEP:
 ```
 -xep([{xep, 16}, {version, "1.6"}, {comment, "Example comment: Partial Implemented"}]).
 ```

 You ought to remember to specify `xep` and `version` attributes every time.
-You can also put several `xep` attributes to one module.
+You can also put several `xep` attributes in one module.
-For example `mod_mam_muc` relates to [XEP-0313](http://xmpp.org/extensions/xep-0313.html) and also to [XEP-0045](http://xmpp.org/extensions/xep-0045.html).
+For example `mod_mam_muc` implements to [XEP-0313](http://xmpp.org/extensions/xep-0313.html) and also to [XEP-0045](http://xmpp.org/extensions/xep-0045.html).
-Just put them one after another:
+Just list them one after another:

 ```erlang
 -xep([{xep, 45}, {version, "1.25"}]).
 -xep([{xep, 313}, {version, "0.2"}]).
 ```

-and xep-tool will do the work!
+and XEP-tool will do the work!

 ### Compile and run

-You've just ended signing your modules.
-All what you should do now is to `make compile` whole MongooseIM in case to generate .beam files.
+You've just ended marking your modules.
+The only thing left is to `make compile` MongooseIM in order to generate .beam files.
-Finally, to run our xep-tool type:
+Finally, to run our XEP-tool type:

 `make xeplist`